 Paul is chastising them for believing it, and for returning to the slavery of their sinful pagan ways now that they “thought” they were justified by getting circumcised.
 The “yolk of bondage/slavery” of Galatians 5:1 is that “yolk of slavery” from verses 8 & 9, in chapter 4.
 The people of Galatia were ‘returning’ to their sin now that they “thought” they were justified.
 ‘Sin‘ is the slavery/bondage Paul constantly warns us not to let ourselves go back under the dominion of; please read ‘Freed from the law of Sin and Death‘.

-The disconnect is this: because Paul chastises some believers in his letters for “trying to be justified” by keeping the Law, we have errantly assumed that Paul is telling everyone everywhere that ‘keeping the Law’ is by default “trying to be justified”.
+Once again, the disconnect: because Paul chastises some believers in his letters for “trying to be justified” by keeping the Law, we have errantly assumed that Paul is telling everyone, everywhere that ‘keeping the Law’ is by default “trying to be justified”.
 That assumption is utterly false and contradicts Scripture.

 It’s a huge understatement to say that the Apostle Paul can be misunderstood.
 These are probably ‘the’ most misunderstood verses in the entire bible.